NanoDev555/RoboLog/README.md

 # RoboLog

 ## Introduktion
-RoboLog is a robotics project designed to control a Niryo One robot using various sensor inputs like a potentiometer, IMU (Inertial Measurement Unit), and a flex sensor.
-The project enables users to control the robot's joints and gripper with smooth motion handling and precise sensor input.
-The core of the project integrates Arduino and Python code for controlling the robot's movements, with custom thresholds to filter sensor noise for optimal robot performance.
+RoboLog is a project focused on creating a prosthetic arm controlled by sensor inputs like a potentiometer, IMU (Inertial Measurement Unit), and a flex sensor.
+The project integrates sensor data to precisely control the movements of a prosthetic arm's joints and its gripping function.
+This solution is designed to provide users with smooth and responsive control over the arm, mimicking natural movements.

-This project is ideal for anyone working on automation, robotics education, or industrial control systems that require accurate movement control based on sensor inputs.
+This project is particularly useful for developers and researchers working on prosthetic technology, assistive devices, and rehabilitation systems that require precise and adaptive control mechanisms for human limb replacements.

 ## Prerequisites
 Before running the RoboLog project, you need the following:

-- Niryo One Robot: A 6-axis robotic arm used for educational or industrial applications.
+- Niryo One Robot and its software (The link for the software file is down below)

-- Arduino Nano 33 BLE Sense: Used for reading sensor inputs like the IMU and flex sensor.
+- Arduino Nano 33 BLE board: Used for reading sensor inputs like the in-build IMU, flex sensor and a potentiometer.

 - Arduino IDE: For compiling and uploading the Arduino code.

-- Python 3.x: For running the control scripts.
+- Ubuntu 20.04 : Ubuntu is a essential platform for developing and running the RoboLog prosthetic arm project, providing a stable environment for Python scripting and Arduino integration.
+Its wide range of development tools and open-source support makes it ideal for controlling sensor-driven systems like prosthetic devices.

 - Niryo One Python API: A library to communicate with and control the Niryo One robot.

 - IMU (Accelerometer): Built-in on the Arduino Nano 33 BLE for detecting joint movements.
+IMU takes 3D movement(x, y och z)

 - Potentiometer: For manual control of one of the robot's joints.